 You could choose carpet or a rug for an injection of colour and a lovely soft feel underfoot.

-Not only will it look good, it’s also nice to wake up, swing your legs out of bed, and have your feet land in something cosy and warm.
+It’s so nice to wake up, swing your legs out of bed, and have your feet land on something cosy and warm.

-Alternatively, opt for a statement blue headboard – as big and elaborate as you’d like – and pair it with a neutral bed frame, to get the best of both worlds.
+Alternatively, opt for a statement blue headboard – as big and elaborate as you’d like.
+Then pair it with a neutral bed frame to get the best of both worlds.

 For a subtler look, choose accessories in the shade and spread them around the room.
 This allows you to go as pared back as you wish, from having only one lamp to going all out and having a range of different blue hues.